mastercomfig/mastercomfig/docs/customization/launch_options.md

 * **-w** : Sets the width of the game
 * **-h** : Sets the height of the game

 It's generally recommended that you use the video options instead of these launch options, but some smaller resolutions are not available when greater performance is needed.
-This is often required for extremely lowend computers with extremely old graphics cards or integrated graphics.
+This is often required for low-end computers with extremely old integrated graphics cards.
 Some good values include:

 * `-w 1024 -h 576` : Next lowest 16:9 resolution beyond available resolution options
 * `-w 896 -h 504` : Lowest possible 16:9 resolution while preserving all HUD elements
 * `-small -w 768 -h 432` : Small resolution, hides chat messages
 * `-small -w 640 -h 360` : Smaller resolution, hides chat messages
-* `-small -w 384 -h 216` : Lowest possible resolution, hides chat messages

 You can still use chat even while it is hidden at smaller resolutions, so you may want to use the `messages=off` module level for it to work optimally.